M-Pineapple/member-berries-apple-mcp/member-berries/IMPLEMENTATION_SUMMARY.md

 ## What Was Done

-### 1. Security Audit ✅
-- Analyzed the original apple-mcp codebase
-- Identified all tools and their capabilities
-- No malicious code found - uses legitimate JXA (JavaScript for Automation)

 ### 2. Code Stripping ✅
 Successfully removed the following features for security:
 - ❌ **Messages** - No access to iMessage/SMS